Aurimas-N/Hypermarket-Sales-In-Europe/Hypermarket_sales.md

   * Monthly sales
   * Top selling products
   * Processing time between order and shipment
-  * Most profitable item type by country.
+  * Most profitable item type by country

 # Dataset
 * Data is in one `.xlxs` format file.